xmartlabs/fountain/README.md

 Basically, you could manage all data stream with a `Listing` component, which is awesome!
 It's really flexible and useful to display the paged list entities and reflect the network status changes in the UI.

-XlPaging provides two ways to generate a `Listing` component from paged services:
+Fountain provides two ways to generate a `Listing` component from paged services:
 1. **Network support:** Provides a `Listing` based on a service that uses Retrofit and RxJava.
 Note entities won't be saved in memory nor disk.
 1. **Cache + Network support:** Provides a `Listing` with cache support using for service based on Retrofit and RxJava, and a [`DataSource`](https://developer.android.com/reference/android/arch/paging/DataSource) for caching the data.
 We recommend you to use [Room](https://developer.android.com/topic/libraries/architecture/room) to provide the `DataSource`, because it will be easier.
 However, you could use any other `DataSource`.